Compliance with University Policies/Registration Holds

 - A student may retake any course on his or her transcript, regardless of grade earned, and have the original grade, for completed courses only, replaced by the notation 'RP' (repeated course).
 When retaking a course, the student must enroll in it for the same number of units originally taken.
 When the grade for the second enrollment in the course has been reported, the units and grade points for the second course count in the cumulative grade point average in place of the grade and units for the first enrollment in the course.
 Because the notation 'RP' can only replace grades for completed courses, the notation 'W' cannot be replaced by the notation 'RP' in any case.

 - A student may not retake the same course for a third time unless he or she received a 'NC' (no credit) or 'NP' (not passed) when it was taken and completed the second time.
-Undergraduate students must file a petition for approval to take the course for a third time with the office of the Vice Provost for Undergraduate Education, via the office of Undergraduate Advising and Research (UAR), Sweet Hall.
+Undergraduate students must file a petition for approval to take the course for a third time with the office of the Vice Provost for Undergraduate Education, via the office of Academic Advising, Sweet Hall.
 When a student completes a course for the third time, grades and units for both the second and third completions count in the cumulative grade point average.
 The notation 'W' is not counted toward the three-retake maximum.

 Amount of Work